Open Doors: World Watch List

 The organization publishes an annual World Watch List which ranks countries by the severity of persecution faced by active Christians.
 The WWL is based on research and comparison of field researchers, external experts, academics, and publicly available research documents but is subjective.
 In 2012, the methodology of the WWL was comprehensively revised in order to provide greater credibility, transparency, objectivity and scientific quality.
 In 2013, further refinement of the methodology took place.
-Countries are ranked on a scale from 0 to 100 depending on persecution of church life, national life, community life, family life, private life and violence against Christians.
+Countries are ranked on a scale from 0 to 100 depending on the persecution of church life, national life, community life, family life, private life and violence against Christians.
 Countries are categorized under "Extreme Persecution", "Very High Persecution" or "High Persecution".
 In 2021, all top 50 countries were in both the "Extreme Persecution" and "Very High Persecution" categories for the first time since the World Watch List was originally published.
 In 2022, Afghanistan overtook North Korea to become the country with the highest level of persecution.
 North Korea returned to the top of the list in 2023, with the highest levels of persecution ever seen.
-The report found Nigeria and Sub-Saharan Africa at the epicenter of violence against Christians.
+The report found Nigeria and Sub-Saharan Africa at the epicentre of violence against Christians.

-The 2023 list of 50 ranked countries:
+The 2024 list revealed that the number of Christians suffering persecution and discrimination for their faith has risen to 365 million.
+In 2025, this had once again risen to 380 million.